JuanLealTec/python-refresher/docs/index.md

 ## Academic Disclaimer

 **This resource is supplementary and support material.** Under no circumstances does it replace the content, activities, or assessments of the official course classes or instruction.
-Its use is optional and intended solely to strengthen individual knowledge.
+Its use is optional and intended solely to reinforce your understanding.

 ## License and Copyright